 While current low interest rates provide buyers an added sense of assurance, Australian policy makers are currently faced with the dilemma of having to either raise interest rates in the hope of discouraging off-shore-based investment buying—the ultimate source of escalating prices, or leave rates alone to aid job growth in a few struggling sectors of the economy, but leave intact policies that are creating a housing affordability crisis across the country.

 Certainly a buyer’s best decisions are informed ones, so understanding where your particular situation falls in the dynamic and ever-changing spectrum of market forces will help ensure no surprises come along to burst your home ownership bubble.

 #2: Dodgy location

 Always remember you’re not buying a house, you’re buying a neighbourhood.
-Location almost always ranks at the top of the list of criteria for the ideal home with several other factors including length of commute to and from work, crime rates, access to local shops and services, noise levels, and the wider community.
-However ultimately it’s the budget that determines your location when buying a new home.
+Location almost always ranks at the top of the list of criteria for the ideal home with several other factors not far behind.

 In an article from March of last year, Business Insider Australia writer, Tara Nicholle Nelson, reminds us how enough small compromises in location can add up to a major mistake 3.

 Researchers have found that the longer commutes lower overall happiness.

 An extra 20 minute commute for example, may seem like just a minor adjustment, but as Nelson noted, “researchers have found that the longer commutes lower overall happiness.”